legends2k/Hello2D/README.md

 ## Code

 The source code goes into the `/src` folder.
-The project is tested to work on Windows 10 with Visual Studio 2015 and 2017.
+The project is tested to work on Windows 10 with Visual Studio 2015, 2017 and 2019; make sure UWP development (with _Universal Windows Platform tools_) package is installed.

-If you are using Visual Studio 2017, it does not automatically retarget the project configuration at times and the compiler may crib at you during first build.
-In that case, go to *Project Properties* → *Configuration Properties* → *General* and change the `Platform Toolset` to `Visual Studio 2017 (v141)`.
-It should compile without any issues now.
+If your Visual Studio does not automatically retarget the project to your toolchain, your build will fail.
+In that case, right-click the _Hello2D_ project and click _Retarget Projects_ from the pop-up menu.
+Visual Studio should automatically suggest the right versions for _Windows SDK Version_, _Windows SDK Min.
+Version_ and _Platform Toolset_.
+Accept them and it should compile without any issues now.

 Feel free to send a pull request to improve the code or the presentation.